 Which apps should I use in New Zealand?

-All information on beautiful day and multi-day hikes can easily be found on the website of the New Zealand Nature Conservation Agency DOC.
-There are various categories and also options for online booking of bookable cabins.
+You can find all the information about beautiful day and multi-day hikes on the New Zealand DOC website.
+There are different categories and also possibilities for online booking of cabins that have to be booked.
 You can find the DOC website here.

-Are there any discount pages to book activities more cheaply?
+Are there discount sites to book activities in New Zealand for less?

-Which ferry companies are there from Wellington to Picton (and return)?
+What ferry operators are there from Wellington to Picton (and vice versa)?

 Where can I pay my toll fee?

-If you have driven on a toll road, you have 5 days to pay the toll online.
-This can be done on the website of the New Zealand Transport Agency.
-The point is called "Pay a toll”, here it goes to the website of NZTA.
+If you drove over a toll road, you have 5 days to pay the toll online.
+You can do this on the New Zealand Transport Agency website.
+The point is called "Pay a toll", click here to go to the NZTA website.

-Where can I check if I still have to pay a traffic ticket?
+Where can I check if I still have to pay a ticket?

-How do I find a cheap gas station?
+How do I find a cheap petrol station in New Zealand?

-In addition, there are some discount cards that you can use.
-We found the AA Smartfuel Card the best and wrote instructions here.
-The instructions can be found here in the blog.
+Additionally there are some discount cards you can use.
+We found the AA Smartfuel Card the best and have written a guide here.
+The manual can be found here in the blog.

 Where can I find German food and German food?

-New Zealand has a growing supply of German food and delicious German food.
-Dear Isabel has on her blog a great article with places where you can find German food.
-For her blog and the corresponding post, it goes along here.
+In New Zealand there is a growing supply of German food and delicious German food.
+Dear Isabel has a great article on her blog with places where you can find German food.
+You can find her blog and the corresponding article here.

-Yes, we also visited a tattoo studio in New Zealand.
-After looking at some studios, we found what we wanted at Last Port Tattoo in Nelson.
-Kathi has gotten two great tattoos.
-There are a few differences in the preparation, the kiwis are only partially creative.
-With us it was so that we brought the complete idea and then built together with the tattoo artist only the final idea.
-So if you already have sample photos or motifs, bring them with you, that will speed things up a lot.
+Yes we also visited a tattoo studio in New Zealand.
+After we had a look at some studios, we found the Last Port Tattoo in Nelson.
+Kathi got two great tattoos.
+There are a few differences in the preparation, the Kiwis are only limited creative.
+With us it was so that we brought the complete idea with us and then built the final idea together with the tattoo artist.
+So if you already have sample photos or motifs, bring them with you, this speeds up everything tremendously.

 What is a working hostel?

-A working hostel is an accommodation like a normal hostel.
-The fine difference to the classic hostel is but a service that the hostel offers.
-And it gives you on request a job in the area.
-In other words, these so-called working hostels usually have lists and contacts with the employers in the area.
-They live on the fact that because of the work you stay longer with them in the hostel and pay for the accommodation.
-Mostly there are so-called weekly prices which are a bit cheaper than in a classic hostel, which is designed for short stays.
-Mediation to an employer should normally not cost you money, this money is earned by working hostels elsewhere or received directly from your employer as compensation.
+A Working Hostel is an accommodation like a normal hostel.
+But the subtle difference to a classic hostel is a service that the hostel offers.
+And that is, if you wish, it can arrange a job for you in the area.
+This means that these so-called Working Hostels usually have lists and contacts to employers in the area.
+They live from the fact that you have a long-term accommodation with them in the hostel and pay for the accommodation.
+Mostly there are so called weekly prices which are a bit cheaper than in a classic hostel which is designed for short stays.
+Normally the placement to an employer should not cost any money, this money Working Hostels earn elsewhere or get it as a compensation directly from your employer.